 - Hornless Dragon (in Chinese: Chilong 螭龙) - the dragon is Without Horns

 - Coiling Dragon （in Chinese: Panlong 蟠龙） - the one who has not ascended to heaven

-- Azure Dragon (in Chinese: Qinglong 青龙) – represent the East in the Chinese constellations
+- Azure Dragon (in Chinese: Qinglong 青龙) – represents the East in the Chinese constellations

-- Celestial (in Chinese: Tianlong 天龙) - guards heavenly palaces and protect the celestial gods
+- Celestial (in Chinese: Tianlong 天龙) - guards heavenly palaces and protects the celestial gods

 - Spiritual Dragon (in Chinese: Shenlong 神龙) - controls the wind and rain

 - Fuzanglong (in Chinese: Fucanglong 伏藏龙) - the Dragons guardian of precious treasures

 - Dilong （in Chinese: Dilong 地龙）- controls the river and sea

 - Dragon King （in Chinese: Longwang, 龙王） - the most powerful dragon who guards the central universe in the Chinese mythology

 The Nine Sons of the Chinese Dragon – Names, Physical Character